 This marinade is so simple to prepare.

 - Add to your bag (I used these reusable stasher bags) add olive oil, lemon juice, fresh garlic and some herbs: basil, oregano and dill.
 Finish it off with some salt and pepper.

 - Marinate in the fridge for 2-24 hours.
 I recommend overnight if possible.

 - Cook your chicken- we have been grilling ours, adapting this Perfect Grilled Chicken Breast recipe.

 That's it!
 So simple, right?

-How do I cook this greek chicken recipe?
-It’s up to you: on the grill or in the oven.
-I’ve included instructions for both in the recipe card.
+How do I cook it?
+It's up to you: on the grill or in the oven.
+I've included instructions for both in the recipe card.

-This is such a versatile Greek chicken recipe, and it goes well with a number of recipes on Sweet Peas & Saffron:
+This is such a versatile recipe, and it goes well with a number of recipes on Sweet Peas & Saffron: